-The best (closest) airport to fly into is Puerto Plata (airport code POP), a round trip pick up and drop off will be included in the quotation Clare will give for your stay when you contact her.
-POP international airport is only 25 minutes away from us with direct daily flights from New York (JetBlue and Continental airlines) or Miami (American Airlines).
+The best (closest) airport to fly into is Puerto Plata (airport code POP).
+The Government-set fare is $35 USD each way to Cabarete and the journey is 25 minutes.
+The set price for taxis in the Dominican Republic is per taxi, not per person.
+POP international airport has direct daily flights from New York (JetBlue and United Airlines) or Miami (American Airlines).
 There are also a ton of charter flights that come in from all major airports in the US, Canada and Europe.

-Another option is to fly into Santiago airport (airport code STI and make sure it`s called Cibao Airport or you might end up in Chile!).
-Transfers to or from STI will cost $75 USD extra per pick up or drop off (remember that all taxi prices are per taxi, not per person).
-Santiago is a little bit further away, but still a very manageable 1 hour and 15 minutes by taxi.
-Buses are also available to Sosua where we can collect you on request; journey time is around 3 hours.
+Another option is to fly into Santiago airport (airport code STI, or you might end up in Chile!).
+Transfers to or from STI will cost $100 USD each way.
+The journey is 1 hour 45 minutes (remember that all taxi prices are per taxi, not per person).
+Buses are also available to Sosua; journey time is around 3 hours.
 You can expect the total cost of getting from STI to us to be in the region of $50 USD when coming by bus.
 Caribe Tours and Metro Tours are the providers.

 3rd Airport option: Santo Domingo (SDQ)

-Flying into or out of Las Americas (code SDQ, 2.5 hours away) costs $180 USD extra per pick up or drop off (again, price is per taxi, not per person).
+Flying into or out of Las Americas (code SDQ, 2.5 hours away) costs $200 USD extra per pick up or drop off (again, price is per taxi, not per person).
 Buses are also available from SDQ to Sosua.
 The bus is modern and cheap (around $20 USD) and takes between 4.5 and 5.5 hours depending on traffic.
 You will need to take a taxi to the bus depot and one from the bus depot in Sosua to Swell.
-You can expect the total cost of getting from SDQ to us to be in the region of $50 USD.
-Caribe Tours and Metro Tours are the providers.
+You can expect the total cost of getting from SDQ to us by bus to be in the region of $60 USD.
+Again, Caribe Tours and Metro Tours are the providers.

 Other Airport Options: Samana (AZS) and Punta Cana (PUJ)

 There are two more airports in the Dominican Republic; AZS (Samana) and PUJ (Punta Cana).
 AZS has some limited services but is also 2.5 hours by taxi from Cabarete.
-Punta Cana (PUJ) has many flights, but PUJ is NOT a viable entry point for the North coast where we are, as the journey by road to Cabarete is 7 hours each way and a taxi can cost more than $500 USD one way.
+Punta Cana (PUJ) has many flights, but PUJ is NOT a viable entry point for the North coast where we are, as the journey by road to Cabarete is at least 6 hours each way and a taxi can cost $500 USD, one way!